 *I was sent these samples by the fine folks at North Star Spirits.
 As always, I will strive to remain as objective and impartial as possible in my reviews.

 Glenturret is one of the oldest operational distilleries in Scotland, founded in 1775 by Thomas Stewart.
 Closed in the early 19th century, it reopened in 1957 and eventually came under the ownership of Highland Distillers who used it to create ‘The Famous Grouse‘ experience.
 In December of 2018, Glenturret was acquired by Swiss wine maker Art & Terroir in partnership with Lalique and with plans in place to increase production and invest heavily in the visitor experience, the future for this old distillery looks promising indeed.

 Matured for 8 years in a refill hogshead and bottled at 58.5%.

 Smell: Honey & vanilla with green apples & lemon, straw & buttery shortbread.

 Taste: Crumble with a little honey.
 Apple juice!
 Lemon & lemongrass.
 Malty & maybe a tiny bit of peppery smoke at the finish.

-Value for Money: I’m not sure I’d spend the best part of £60 on this one.
+Thoughts: I’m not sure I’d spend the best part of £60 on this one.
 Not because it’s bad (it isn’t) it just didn’t particularly grab me unfortunately.